 The diesel engine was designed to improve the efficiency of internal combustion engines so that more distance can be traveled.
 Engines that were used before the invention of diesel engine were the steam engine and gasoline engine.

 The steam engine had an efficiency of about 6%, and the gasoline engine had an efficiency of 12%.
 The diesel engine that was designed by Mr. Diesel had an increased efficiency of 26%.
 It was a major breakthrough in the field of engineering.

 How Diesel Engine was invented

-Rudolf Diesel had started his career by working as a refrigerant engineer before moving towards the improvement of the combustion engines.
-Diesel first worked on improving the steam power using the vapors of ammonia but unfortunately, his test engine exploded.
-Which made him seriously injured.
+Rudolf Diesel had started his career by working as a refrigerant engineer before he moved towards the improvement of the combustion engines.
+Mr. Diesel first worked on improving the steam-powered engines by using vapors of ammonia.
+Unfortunately, his test engine exploded violently.
+The violent explosion made him seriously injured.

 How Diesel Engine Works

-First, the air is taken in the cylinder during the suction stroke.
-Then compression stroke begins and highly compress the air so that its temperature rises and becomes so hot that it can ignite the fuel.
-At the end of the compression cycle, fuel is sprayed through the injector.
+- Injection stroke: At the end of the compression stroke, fuel is sprayed through the injector.
 The fuel ignites when it comes in contact with the air that has been heated due to compression.
-As a result, the temperature and pressure of the gasses in the cylinder increased and the piston is forced to move downward, generating the power.
-The waste gasses are then exhausted in the exhaustion stroke.
-Then the cycle again repeats from the suction of air and continues to do so.
+As a result, the temperature and pressure of the gasses in the cylinder increase.
+The increased pressure forces the piston to move downward and generating the power.